Travel Stories & Cats!

 by Amber Miller ·

 Sometimes the stars align, no one has overtime that week, and you are able to plan a trip to Savannah with friends.
-We were able to enjoy nice dinners, a haunted pub crawl, and walks around town with our friends Kelly & Joe.
-They had to head back a day before us for work, but on our last night Chris & I checked out some of the events at the Savannah Food & Wine Festival for the first time.
-In total, we had 4 days to spend in Savannah, Georgia this trip.
+We were able to enjoy nice dinners, a haunted pub crawl, and walks around town, and attend some events at the Savannah Food & Wine Festival for the first time.
+In total, I had 4 days to spend in Savannah, Georgia this trip.

 We wanted to stay someplace that would provide a walkable distance to the restaurants and activities that we hoped to enjoy during our visit.
 After talking it over, we decided to stay on Bay Street at the East Bay Inn.